mgaur10/appmod-temp/README.md

 * [Cloud Workstations](https://cloud.google.com/workstations).

 ## Design Considerations
-The purpose of this architecture pattern is demonstrate a secure development environment from Google Cloud native products.
-This project is intended for roles such as: Software Enginner/Developer, Software/Security Architect, DevOps engineer, DevSecOps engineer, or any role that intersects with those reposbilities.
-The automation will build an environment that enables immediate application development using Java with Spring Boot and Maven (amongst other build, containerization, and deployment technologies).
-All communication between the Google Cloud services occur over private networks using Cloud VPC, Private Service Connect, and Google Private Access.
-Having no access to the public Internet requires the Inner (via Cloud Workstations) and Outer (via Cloud Build) Developement Loops to source all artifacts from services accessible behind the VPC.
-Some more specific goals for the development experience are described below.
+his architecture demonstrates a secure Google Cloud-native development environment, catering to roles intersecting software engineering, security, DevOps, and DevSecOps.
+The automated setup facilitates immediate Java application development with Spring Boot and Maven, leveraging Google Cloud-hosted resources, without requiring Internet access.
+It emphasizes a streamlined development process with minimal initial setup and ongoing security enhancements, focusing on the following aspects:

 Inner Development Loop experience:
-1) Use a technology stack that can be built entirely from Google Cloud hosted resources accessible via Private Google Access (i.e. Container Registry, Assured OSS, and Cloud Storage).
+1) Fully cloud-hosted technology stack (Container Registry, Assured OSS, Cloud Storage, etc.), accessible via Cloud VPC, Private Google Access, and Private Service Connect.
 2) Enhance the default Cloud Workstation runtime to support a language and framework specific (i.e. Java/SpringBoot) continuous deployment cycle in the inner dev loop.
 3) Ensure there are little to no startup commands that need to be run in the Cloud Workstation terminal to begin writing code.
 4) Ensure that there are no immediate additional Google Cloud security considerations that need to be addressed or augmented by the end user.